 There are multiple benefits to building using Dockerfiles on Cerebrium, including the ability to bring existing containerized apps to the platform and maintaining consistent deployment environments that are easily managed locally.

-Building Dockerized Python applications
+Building Dockerized Python Apps

 This example demonstrates a simple FastAPI server that has been containerized: